crpietschmann/portfolio/_posts/2008-10-20-is-this-necessary-chris-pietschmann-mvp-mcsd-mcad-mcp.markdown

 In Scott&#39;s post, he talks about how placing your tech related certification acronyms after your name in your email signatures and such is rather meaningless.
-He states &quot;<em>Folks go to school for 20+ years to put PhD after their name.
-I could go take a cert test now, but should it be displayed so prominently?</em>&quot;
+He states &quot;*Folks go to school for 20+ years to put PhD after their name.
+I could go take a cert test now, but should it be displayed so prominently?*&quot;

 My comments as posted:

-<em>I think it&#39;s ok to put one or two after your name, but no more than that.
+*I think it&#39;s ok to put one or two after your name, but no more than that.
 And only use them in places where you&#39;re not already stating your certified; Like on your resumt and cover letter.
 It&#39;s a good thing in emails and/or blog comments to show your cert.
 But, I do agree that it doesn&#39;t compare to a Phd.<br />
-- Christopher Pietschmann, MCSD</em>
+- Christopher Pietschmann, MCSD*

 Now, reflecting back on this thought now that it&#39;s October 2008...
 What the heck was I thinking?
-It is absolutely meaningless for me to place &quot;<em>MCSD&quot;</em> after my name in the signature of the blog comment.
+It is absolutely meaningless for me to place &quot;*MCSD&quot;* after my name in the signature of the blog comment.